waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Numerical Pokedex: Press UP from #001 to wrap to #251.
 - Suicune (#245): Wrap to #251, then 6 more UP presses.

-# Map Hazard
+# Route 38 Navigation & Hazards
+- Northern Path (Safe): Y=1 to Y=5.
+Use this to reach the west end/farm area.
-- Route 38 Ledge Pocket: (8, 14) to (23, 14).
+- Ledge Pocket (Hazard): (8, 14) to (23, 14).
 Entrance is via ledge hop down from northern path.
 Exit requires Fly or walking east/west to dead ends.
-STAY ON NORTHERN PATH for Suicune.
 - Ledge Traversability: Tiles at (11, 13) to (20, 13) are LEDGE_HOP_DOWN (one-way).
 Do not step on them from the north (Row 12).
+- Suicune Trigger: Suicune is spotted on the ledge.
+Approach to trigger flee.
+Avoid jumping down until Suicune is seen.

 # Suicune Hunt Progress
 - Started Hunt: Turn 20127
 - Goal: Trigger flee on Route 38.
 - Status: Searching northern path.
 Currently at Turn 20171.
-Menu error: accidentally selected X SPECIAL.
-Strategy: Exit menu, move west to farm area, then retry Repel.
+Strategy: Move west on northern path to find Suicune.
 - Sighting #4: Route 38.
 Suicune is on the ledge near the farm.
 Approach to trigger flee.
 - Sighting #5: Route 14.
 - Final: Tin Tower.
 Clear Bell (In inventory) required.